Touhma/DSP_Galactic_Scale/README.md

 ﻿# DSP Touhma GalacticScale Plugin

 ## Disclaimer

-This is a Beta Release version of the mod.
-Expects bugs , crash etc ...

-Your save WILL break !
+The version 1.0.2 is the one you want if you are looking only for the slider for more stars All version 1.0.x are Beta release to test the new algorithm for the generation of entire systems.

+You can find all the releases and the patch notes here : https://github.com/Touhma/DSP_Plugins/releases

+A beta release mean : bugs , save broken, etc ... it's EXPERIMENTAL Please report any issues on my github : https://github.com/Touhma/DSP_Plugins/issues

 I need some feedback & some bug report to fix it.
 Plus i'm opening the mod for people who think can help me fixing it.